Traditional river cruise paddle steamer sailing through lush green waterways in Barisal, Bangladesh.

 • Fitness Level: This tour involves moderate walking (4–5 km per day) on mostly flat terrain—through villages, bazaars, and riverside paths.
 Frequent breaks for tea, photos, and local interactions keep the pace relaxed.

 • Dress Code: Bangladesh is culturally conservative in many rural areas.
-Modest attire is recommended for religious and cultural establishments (covering shoulders, chest, and knees).
-Women are advised to wear a scarf, and men to wear long trousers, when visiting a mosque.
+Modest attire is recommended for religious and cultural establishmentsĀ (covering shoulders, chest, and knees).
+Women are advised to wear a scarf, and men are advised to wear long trousers when visiting a mosque.
 Light cotton clothing works best, and slip-on shoes are recommended for easy removal at sacred sites.

 • Packing Hacks: A few practical items will make your journey more comfortable: a small torch or headlamp, insect repellent, sunscreen, a hat, comfortable walking shoes or sandals, and a light jacket in winter.
 In the rainy season, a light rain jacket or umbrella is useful for sudden tropical showers.